search

 Placing the Billboard

-Select the Billboard panel, and find the Transformation pins in the Pin Values.
+Select the Billboard panel and find the Put In Front trigger in the Pin Values panel.

 Transformation